cockroachdb/docs/src/current/v23.2/cloud-storage-authentication.md

 You can use the following authentication options for Amazon S3 storage buckets:

 - [Specified](#amazon-s3-specified): You specify the AWS access key ID and secret access key in the URI when connecting.
 - [Implicit](#amazon-s3-implicit): You store the needed AWS credentials as environment variables, and may omit them when connecting.
+As an alternative, you can use implicit authentication with the IAM role that CockroachDB {{ site.data.products.cloud }} automatically creates and manages for each CockroachDB {{ site.data.products.dedicated }} cluster to avoid storing any credentials in your cluster.

 To have users assume IAM roles to complete operations on an S3 bucket, you can also configure [assume role](#amazon-s3-assume-role) authentication in addition to specified or implicit.
 If your CockroachDB cluster is deployed on Kubernetes, you can use [workload identities](#amazon-s3-workload-identity) with assume role authentication.